Receiving and Delivery of Materials Delivered to the University

 - Frustrated Cargo

-- If the of material received by Campus Delivery personnel cannot be identified, the material will be held in the “Frustrated Cargo” area while reasonable efforts are made to determine the buyer.
+- If the material received by Campus Delivery personnel cannot be identified, the material will be held in the “Frustrated Cargo” area while reasonable efforts are made to determine the buyer.

 - If reasonable efforts do not succeed in identifying the buying department of unidentified cargo within 30 days, Campus Delivery will return the material to the vendor/shipper, if practical.